nuwave/lighthouse/docs/master/eloquent/nested-mutations.md

 }
 ```

-When issuing an upsert you will have all the update options, so the behaviour is the same.
-In the case that
+When issuing an `upsert`, you may expose the same nested operations as an `update`.
-you create a new model it will have the same behaviour than an update that doesn't have any connected model.
+In case a new model is created, they will simply be ignored.

 ```graphql
 mutation UpdatePost($disconnectAuthor: Boolean){